intlify/eslint-plugin-vue-i18n/docs/started.md

 #### Bundle Configurations `.eslintrc.*`

 This plugin provides some predefined configs.
 You can use the following configs by adding them to `.eslintrc.*`.
-(All flat configs in this plugin are provided as arrays, so spread syntax is required when combining them with other configs.)

 - `"plugin:@intlify/vue-i18n/base"`: Settings and rules to enable correct ESLint parsing.
 - `"plugin:@intlify/vue-i18n/recommended"`: Above, plus rules to enforce subjective community defaults to ensure consistency.